Geting enoughh sleeps is very impportant for mental and physical proformance.

 And here’s an important key that many people don’t know about: The amount of time between your last meal or beverage, and when you go to sleep, can substantially influence how much rest you actually get at night.
 If you’ve ever eaten a heavy meal near bedtime, you may have noticed that it can make it harder to fall asleep.
 It also might wake you up during the night.

 To sleep optimally, steer clear of eating for at least a few hours before bedtime.

-Other Ideas on How to Sleep Better
+Other Sleep Hacks to Help You Sleep Better

 While nutrition is a significant part of achieving your best sleep, it’s only one piece of the puzzle.
 To optimize sleep, there are several other things to prioritize in your regular routine.

 Exercise can help you sleep.
 Being physically active during the day, especially early on, can help expend excess energy, making it easier for your body to relax in the evening.
 Some people find that exercising too close to bedtime can actually wind them up and make it harder to go to sleep, so you will have to find what works best for you.Especially if you deal with stress during the day, exercise can alleviate feelings of anxiety, which may otherwise negatively impact your sleeping pattern.
 Similarly, a lack of regular physical activity can actually interfere with a good night’s rest.
 Of course, it works both ways: when you’re exhausted from a restless night, it’s harder to spend your limited energy on exercise.
 But it might be a good idea, anyway.